PentoHQ/tech-challenge-frontend/Notes.md

 Feel free to structure it anyway you want, with as many sections as you wish, make it yours!
 But don't forget to commit it with the rest of your code 😄

+# Note

+- I have never used GraphQL before, but tried to learn basics and implemented update and delete session queries/mutations.
+So, please consider the weak implementations for GraphQL related code if any.

 # Changes

 Added `TOKEN` property with bearer value to .env